improving family life,

 City of Life learned over the years that if you can get a kid a job, everything changes for them.
 They can make plans, set goals, handle their own transportation and housing and begin to take control of their futures.

-We started the Each One Help One Program about three years ago based on the premise that there are good, caring people who run companies that would be willing to give ONE YOUTH a chance.
+We started the Each One Help One Program about five years ago based on the premise that there are good, caring people who run companies that would be willing to give ONE YOUTH a chance.
 Just one…not enrolling in a cumbersome, paperwork world.
 Not being asked continually for donations.
 Just accept a kid who says he or she wants to be a good employee and give that kid a chance.

 Some companies and organizations have stepped forward in just this way and have gotten very favorable results; Panera’s, Orlando Lutheran Towers, Westgate Resorts, the Department of Children and Families, Colorvision, Apartment Association of Greater Orlando, to name just a few.